 This cream cheese frosting is a favourite with my children.
 It’s not too sweet and not too heavy since it’s basically a combination of cream cheese, double cream (whipping cream with at least 36% fat content in the US), icing sugar and flavourings of your choice.

-The method for this frosting is dead simple.
-Simply combine all ingredients in a bowl and whip until stiff.
 In the US whipping cream is lower in fat than here in the UK, so I would recommend whipping the cream cheese with icing sugar lightly and whipping cream separately.
-Then fold the whipping cream into the cream cheese.
-This will prevent cream cheese from splitting.

-More Christmas Cake recipes to try:
+More Christmas cake recipes

 - Chocolate Truffle Cake